Index Number in Statistics

 An index number simplifies the comparison of data by expressing it as a percentage or ratio of the base value, which is typically set to 100.
 Index numbers are widely used in economics, finance, and business to analyze trends in prices, production, employment, and other metrics.
 Common examples include the Consumer Price Index (CPI) for inflation, Stock Market Indices (like the S&P 500), and the Industrial Production Index.
 They provide a clear, standardized way to measure and interpret changes in complex data.

 Index numbers are free from units of measurement because they show relative changes.
 For ease of understanding, index numbers are expressed in percentages.
-To construct an index number at least two periods are required and a period that is economically stable and has no major crisis caused by wars, diseases, strikes, food shortage, etc. known as the normal period is selected as a base.
-Index numbers of wholesale prices and consumer prices, etc. are published by the Federal Bureau of Statistics and State Bank of Pakistan.
+To construct an index number, at least two periods are required, and a period that is economically stable and has no major crisis caused by wars, diseases, strikes, food shortage, etc., known as the normal period, is selected as a base.
+Index numbers of wholesale prices and consumer prices, etc., are published by the Federal Bureau of Statistics and the State Bank of Pakistan.

 Uses/ Need of Index Numbers